junxit/us-congress-bills-113/metadata.md

 - 2014-04-04 — Placed on the Union Calendar, Calendar No. 296.
 - 2014-04-04 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-402.
 - 2014-04-04 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-402.
+- 2014-05-28 — Considered under suspension of the rules. (consideration: CR H4856-4858)
+- 2014-05-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3366.
+- 2014-05-28 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2014-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4856-4857)
+- 2014-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4856-4857)